Getting started with the Structural free trial

 On Database View, in the column list, the Applied Generator column lists the currently assigned generator for each column.
 For a new workspace, the columns are all assigned the Passthrough generator.
 The Passthrough generator simply passes the source value through to the destination data without masking it.

-For Passthrough columns that Structural identified as containing sensitive data, the column displays the type of sensitive data, such as a name, email address, or location.
+For Passthrough columns that Structural identified as containing sensitive data, the Applied Generator column displays an icon to indicate that there is a recommended generator.

-, the recommended generator is Email.
-To assign the Email generator, click Apply recommendation.
+For customers.Email, click the generator dropdown.
+Instead of the column configuration panel, you see a panel that indicates the recommended generator.
+For customers.Email, the recommended generator is Email.
+To assign the Email generator, click Apply.
 The column configuration panel displays with the generator assigned.

 Configuring the destination location